wtbenica/text-clock/README.md

 #### Installation

-This extension is not yet available on [extensions.gnome.org](https://extensions.gnome.org) but can be installed following the manual installation instructions provided below.
+This extension is not yet available on [extensions.gnome.org](https://extensions.gnome.org) but can be installed from a ZIP file or installed from source.

+#### Installation from ZIP File

+For a simpler installation process without the need for compiling, you can directly download the extension as a ZIP file:

+1. Download this [ZIP file](https://github.com/wtbenica/text-clock/releases/download/v1.0.0/text-clock@benica.dev.zip) from Github.
+2. Extract the ZIP file to `~/.local/share/gnome-shell/extensions/`.
+3. Restart GNOME Shell for the changes to take effect.
+On X11, press Alt+F2, type `r`, and then press Enter.
+On Wayland, log out and back in.

+This method is recommended for users who prefer a quick and easy installation.

+#### Installation from Source

 ###### Required Dependencies